Skip to content

 HTTP API

 The SDK is a convenience wrapper over a model-scoped HTTP surface — the same noun (model) and verbs as ablo.<model>.….
 Non-JS callers (or curl) use it directly.
-The table below shows the shape with {model} as a placeholder; the OpenAPI spec expands it into one typed path per model (/v1/models/task, /v1/models/deck, …, generated from your schema) so each endpoint documents that model’s real field contract instead of a generic blob.
+The table below shows the shape with {model} as a placeholder; the OpenAPI spec expands it into one typed path per model (/api/v1/models/record, /api/v1/models/workspace, …, generated from your schema) so each endpoint documents that model’s real field contract instead of a generic blob.

-ablo.<model>.update({ id, data })PATCH /v1/models/{model}/{id}
+ablo.<model>.update({ id, data }) PATCH /api/v1/models/{model}/{id}

 Auth is a bearer API key: Authorization: Bearer sk_….
 Mutations take an Idempotency-Key header — derive it from the business event, not a random value, so a retry never double-writes.
-Writes return a CommitReceipt; a rejected write carries an error code (e.g. stale_context, intent_conflict) to act on.
-GET /v1/models/{model} is cursor-paginated (limit, order, order_by, starting_after) and returns { data, has_more, next_cursor }.
-POST /v1/commits remains the path for atomic multi-op writes (several operations across rows/models that must commit together) — the per-model routes above are the one-record path.
-Both run the identical guarded-write engine.
-The coordination MCP server (@ablo/mcp) is this same surface rendered as agent tools.
+Direct HTTP writes return a protocol receipt; the typed SDK turns single-model writes into their application result (the created or updated row, or nothing for delete).
+A rejected write carries an error code (e.g. stale_context, intent_conflict) to act on.
+GET /api/v1/models/{model} is cursor-paginated (limit, order, order_by, cursor) and returns { data, has_more, next_cursor }.
+The starting_after spelling this parameter used through 0.52.0 is still honoured, and is removed in a later release.

 Errors